-Satisfactory Academic Progress Policy 2010-2011
+Satisfactory Academic Progress Policy 2011-2012

 Federal Regulations require students to maintain Satisfactory Academic Progress (SAP) while working towards an approved degree or certificate program at NWACC.
-Only the hours transferred into NWACC will be counted as part of a student's Satisfactory Academic Progress.
-Academic progress will be reviewed prior to a student's initial enrollment period and at the end of each semester.
+All hours attempted at or transferred into NWACC will be counted as part of a student's Satisfactory Academic Progress.1 Academic progress will be reviewed prior to a student's initial enrollment period and at the end of each semester.